AWS vs Google Cloud vs Azure: Which One is The Best For Your Business?

 Costs: From $0.023 per GB Per month

-Costs: From $0.002 per GB for hot storage and from $0.01 per GB per month for cool storage
+Costs: From $0.002 per GB for hot storage and from $0.01 per GB per month for cold storage

 Cloud Dataflow – develop custom data processing pipelines.